Sickness and absence from work

-Bo has had severe tiredness and body aches since having COVID-19 a few weeks ago.
-Their doctor has diagnosed long COVID.
+Some days, Bo has severe tiredness and body aches since having covid.
+Their doctor has diagnosed long covid.
 Bo is ready to come back to work but is worried that working full time will be hard.

 Bo's employer looks at the workload and is able to allocate some work to others in the team.
 This means they can offer Bo part-time hours to start their return to work.
 They put in a date to review the arrangement.